Mobile Device Guidelines

 - Tablet (Apple iPad, Motorola Xoom, Samsung Galaxy Tab)

-- A mobile device that provides access to web, email, video, and photos through a wireless or WIFI connection.
+- A mobile device that provides access to web, email, video, and photos through a wireless connection.
 These devices are sometimes also capable of using a 3G connection, which requires a data plan from a cellphone provider like AT&T, Verizon, or Sprint.

 - Smartphones (BlackBerry, Android, iPhone)